codecentric/chaos-monkey-spring-boot/README.md

 </p>

 #### Example - single Spring Boot application
+> Following example is based on Chaos Monkey for Spring Boot 1.0.1

 Let's say you built a standalone Spring Boot application.
 For example, there is a service annotated with Spring @Service annotation and some other components.
 Now we want to attack our service component.

 <p align="center">